stuffmattdoes/finite-state-machine-router/docs/State.md

 >Holds the representation of a state.

 States are the building block of our application.
 Everything our user will see is a combination of states supplied with React Components to render.
-As a departure from the W3C SCXML Specification, our states can accept a URL which will handle browser history synchhronization automatically.
+As a departure from the W3C SCXML Specification referenced above, our states can accept a `url` property which will handle browser history synchhronization automatically.

 ## Signature
 `<State {...props} />`